Long Entertainment Biography

 Ras Shaggai once again chose the State of his birth to base his operations in 1996, a year later his song "Peace Inna the World", was selected and included in a musical compilation CD of "20 of the best unsigned artists in the country" by STR Entertainment.
 He continues to appear throughout the US and the Caribbean, offering his positive life message to roots reggae and dancehall beats.

-Ras Shaggai is currently touring to support his releases.
+Ras Shaggai is currently writing and recording songs to be released this year.
 An intelligent, energetic and enthusiastic performer with a message that the world needs to hear, he is poised and prepared for continued success.